How do I become part of the Minor in International Development and Conflict Management (MIDCM)?

 Who is eligible to apply for the program?
 How competitive is the application process?

-Do I need to have enrolled in specific courses or have declared a particular major to apply to the program?
+Do I need to have declared a particular major or completed specific courses to apply to the program?

 Can I complete the program in one academic year?

-Yes, it is possible to complete the program in one academic year, but it can be somewhat of a tight fit and takes considerable advance planning.
-Be particularly mindful of scheduling constraints: some courses are only offered once per academic year.
-None of the courses below are offered during the winter or summer terms.
+Yes -- completing the program in one academic year is feasible.
+Doing so can be somewhat of a tight fit and takes careful planning.
+Be mindful of scheduling constraints, since a number of the required courses are only offered once per academic year.
+The normal plan of courses taught by MIDCM is:

-GVPT356 – offered in the fall and spring semester each year
+GVPT356 (capstone course) – offered during both the Fall and Spring semesters each academic year

-BSOS388E – offered in the fall and spring semester each year
+BSOS388E (practicum course) – offered during the Fall and Spring semesters each academic year

-Can I take the core and capstone courses during the same semester?
+Can I take the gateway and either or both capstone courses during the same semester?

-I have already taken a quantitative research methods (or statistics) course.
-Can I use that course to satisfy the research methods requirement?
+I have already taken a research methods course.
+Can I use that course to satisfy the research methods requirement of MIDCM?

-Prior to applying for the program, I completed an internship that I believe is relevant to program.
-Can I use this internship to satisfy the practicum requirement?
+Before applying for the program, I completed a practical experience that I believe is relevant to program.
+Can I use this experience to satisfy the requirement of MIDCM?

-If you have any further questions, please email us to firstname.lastname@example.org
+If you have any further questions, please send an email to midcminfo [at] umd.edu.